Fcmam5/state-of-dz-swe-2024/website/docs/insights/education-and-learning.md

 https://www.agenceecofin.com/formation/2908-100661-en-visite-en-algerie-le-president-macron-relance-le-projet-de-creation-de-l-ecole-42-annonce-depuis-5-ans (code guy on insta)

+### Online (private) universities

+Some students study online in foreign universities.

 ## Does having a degree affect the chances of finding a job?

 To answer this question we crawled the biggest employment platform and fetched 48 job postings for software developers, 93% of them required a degree.